intel/xpumanager/doc/smi_install_guide.md

 * Intel(R) Metrics Library for MDAPI (intel-metrics-library or libigdml1 in repositories)
 * Intel(R) Metrics Discovery Application Programming Interface (intel-metrics-discovery or libmd1 in repositories)

 intel-metrics-library (libigdml1) and intel-metrics-discovery (libmd1) are optional.
-You may use the parameter like "--force-all" to ignore them when installing Intel XPU-SMI.
+You may use the parameter like "--force-all" to ignore them when installing XPU-SMI.

 ## DEB install
 sudo dpkg -i xpu-smi.xxxxxxxx.xxxxxx.xxxxxxxx.deb